 Despite its storied history, the Smithsonian, where the diamond currently resides, has benefited enormously.
 Its fascinating history and spectacular beauty have long been a draw among its incredible collection of gemstones and jewelry.

-- Named by Nader Shah, ruler of Persia, in the mid-18th century.
+- Named by Nader Shah in the mid-18th century.

 - Weighs 105.602 carats.